saylordotorg/course_bio308/Unit03.md

+---
+layout: default
+title: "BIO308: Marine Biology"
+course_description: "A detailed introduction to the field of Marine Biology, from a survey of the origin of oceans and their movements to details of marine food webs, life cycles, and marine zonation.
+Particular emphasis on marine environment and ecology, taxonomy and physiology, and contemporary concerns in the field, including human influences on marine systems.
+next: ../Unit04
+previous: ../Unit02
+---
 **Unit 3: Life Cycles** <span id="3"></span>
 *There are many different ways to classify marine animals.
 Some of the most basic have to do with how they develop as embryos; how they